Meeting Room Policy

-The fact that an organization is permitted to meet at the Library does not in any way constitute an endorsement by the Library of the content of that program/meeting or of that organization’s policies or beliefs.
+An organization that is permitted to meet at the Library does not in any way constitute an endorsement by the Library of the content of that program/meeting or of that organization’s policies or beliefs.

 Terms and Conditions

-- Requests to use the meeting rooms must be made in writing using the applicable Meeting Room Request Form available from the WFL Administration office.
-Reservation requests will be reviewed in the order in which they are received, with priority given to the Library and Town officials.
-The Library shall reserve the right to transfer a group or organization to an area other than that requested, or to cancel a reservation, if the Library, in its Director’s discretion, considers either such action necessary.
+- Requests to use the meeting rooms must be made in writing using the applicable reservation form, available online at wellesleyfreelibrary.org and from the WFL Administration office.
+Reservation requests are reviewed in the order in which they are received, with priority given to the Library and Town officials.
+The Library shall reserve the right to transfer a group or organization to an area other than that requested, or to postpone or cancel the date of a reservation if the Library considers such action necessary.

-- The Arnold Conference Room and the Small Conference Rooms may be used for government groups that need to hold lawful executive sessions; for private staff meetings of a Town department, for private staff meetings of a public library agency; or for private organizations that have “reasonable cause” for confidentiality.
+- Meeting Rooms other than the Wakelin Room may be used for government groups that need to hold lawful executive sessions; for private staff meetings of a Town department; for private staff meetings of a public library agency; or for private organizations that have “reasonable cause” for confidentiality.
 “Reasonable cause” shall be determined at the discretion of the Library Director.

 - The Library will not publicize non-Library sponsored events.

-- Groups that wish to sell goods or services must obtain the prior permission of the Board of Library Trustees.
-Such goods or services must be described on the Meeting Room Request Form.
+- Groups that wish to sell goods or services must obtain the prior permission of the Board of Library Trustees, which meets monthly.
+Such goods or services must be described on the applicable reservation form.

-- Specific requests for attendance beyond the maximum permitted (stated above) will be evaluated by Board of Library Trustees on a case by case basis.
-Consideration will be given to the event’s timing and duration, anticipated attendance, type of activity, and other factors, including, but not limited to, parking considerations.
-The Library Director has the authority to deny Meeting Room requests that s/he determines are not appropriate for a particular rental space.
+- Parking capacity for the Library is limited at times, and reservation requests may be denied due to an event’s timing, duration, anticipated attendance, and other factors, including, but not limited to, parking considerations.
+The Library Director has the authority to deny Meeting Room requests that are determined to be not appropriate for a particular rental space.

-- Anyone wishing to appeal a decision regarding the use a Meeting Room shall appeal in writing to the Library Board of Trustees with a copy to the Library Director for inclusion on the agenda of a regularly scheduled Board of Trustee’s meeting.
+- Anyone wishing to appeal a decision regarding the use of a Meeting Room shall appeal in writing to the Library Board of Trustees.
+The Board typically meets monthly.
+The Library Director will include the appeal on the agenda of a regularly scheduled meeting of the Board of Library Trustees.

 Reservation and Procedures

-- Any Meeting Room may be booked up to six (6) months in advance, beginning on the first of the month of the proposed event date.
+- Meeting Rooms may be booked up to six (6) months in advance, beginning on the first of the month of the proposed event date.

-- No more than one (1) meeting per month is permitted to any one organization.
+- No more than one (1) meeting per month is permitted to any one organization, Board or department.

-- Reservations will not be confirmed until full payment is received.
-An unconfirmed reservation will be held for 14 days.
+- Reservations are not confirmed until full payment is received.
+An unconfirmed reservation will be held for 7 days.
 If payment is not received within that time, the proposed reservation will be automatically rescinded.
 For reservations with less than 21 days’ notice, payment in full must be made at the time of application.